rayss868/MCP-Web-Curl/README.md

   - Multi-page crawling via `nextPageSelector` (tries href first, falls back to clicking the element).
   - Content is now whitespace-removed from the entire HTML before slicing.
   - Returns sliced content, total characters (after whitespace removal), `startIndex`, `maxLength`, `remainingCharacters`, and an `instruction` for fetching more content (includes a suggestion to stop if enough information is gathered).
+  - `evaluateScript`: A JavaScript code string to execute on the page after it loads.
+The result of this script will be returned in the tool's output as `evaluatedScriptResult`.
   - Required parameters: `startIndex` (or alias `index`) and at least one of `chunkSize` (preferred), `limit` (alias), or `maxLength` must be provided and be a number.
 Calls missing these required parameters will be rejected with an InvalidParams error.
 Set these values according to your needs; they may not be empty.
   - Validation behavior: runtime validation is enforced in `src/index.ts` and the MCP tool will throw/reject when required parameters are missing or invalid.
 If you prefer automatic fallbacks instead of rejection, modify the validation logic in `src/index.ts`.
 - 🛡️ Debug & Logging